ihmcrobotics/ihmc-open-robotics-software-tutorials/simple-pendulum/simple-pendulum-with-controller/README.md

+# IHMC Robotics: Simple Pendulum

-This project is part of the following tutorial: https://github.com/ihmcrobotics/dynamic-walking-tutorial-2018/wiki/Step-3-A-robot-arm-simulation-controlled-with-regular-PD-controller.
+This project is part of the following tutorial set: https://github.com/ihmcrobotics/ihmc-open-robotics-software-tutorials/wiki/Getting-Started-with-Simulation-Construction-Set.